ivmai/bdwgc/README.md

 a somewhat superficial test of collector functionality.
 Failure is indicated by a core dump or a message to the effect that the collector is broken.
 Gctest takes about a second to two to run on reasonable 2007 vintage desktops.
-It may use up to about 30MB of memory.
+It may use up to about 30 MB of memory.
 (The multi-threaded version will use more.
 64-bit versions may use more.) `make test` will also, as its last step, attempt to build and test the "cord" string library.)